vvscode/docs/docs/tutorials/tutorials-javascript/send-otp-codes-with-text-to-speech-calls-using-sinch-and-nodejs.md

 ---
-title: "Send OTP codes with text to speech calls using Sinch and Node.js"
+title: Send OTP codes with text to speech calls using Sinch and Node.js
+excerpt: >-
-excerpt: "Send OTP codes with text to speech calls using Sinch and Node.js In this tutorial you will learn how to use node.js to build a text to speech call that reads out pin-codes."
+  Send OTP codes with text to speech calls using Sinch and Node.js In this tutorial you will learn how to use node.js to build a text to speech call that reads out pin-codes.
 ---
 ![pincodes-texttospeech.png](images/a6712af-pincodes-texttospeech.png)